 The Art&Sound section – supported by Sky Arte, which will reward one of the films by acquiring it and showing it on their channel – presents five premières which explore the most diverse artistic fields.
 In Antigone – How Dare We! by Jani Sever, the classical heroine is reimagined by Slovenian philosopher Slavoj Žižek’s interpretation.
 Homecoming – Marina Abramović and Her Children by Boris Miljković retraces the life of one of contemporary art’s most influential figures as she returns to her native Belgrade.
 Paris Calligrammes by Ulrike Ottinger presents an autobiographical immersion into the literary and artistic life of 1960s’ Paris.
 Le Regard de Charles by Marc Di Domenico and Charles Aznavour chronicles forty years in the life of the legendary chansonnier and actor, recounting his passions and travels through the films captured with his first and inseparable movie camera, a gift from Edith Piaf.
 Accidental Luxuriance of the Translucent Watery Rebus by Dalibor Barić, as the title itself suggests, is an experimental example of animation with surrealist influences.

 The Corso Salani Award 2021, as is customary, presents five Italian films completed in 2020, but still looking for a distributor.
+The award is promoted by Trieste Film Festival in collaboration with Associazione Corso Salani, Vivo film and RAI 3 – Fuori Orario.
 The jury (comprising producer Donatella Palermo, critic Grazia Paganelli and filmmaker Carlo Michele Schirinzi) will award the prize (€2,000), which should be considered as an incentive for the theatrical release of the winning film.
 The nature of the shortlisted works remains unchanged: these are independent films, that cannot easily be labelled within specific genres or formats and which are therefore innovative, in the spirit of Corso Salani’s own cinema.
 This year’s films are: Divinazioni by Leandro Picarella, Libro di Giona by Zlatolin Donchev, Samp by Flavia Mastrella and Antonio Rezza, I Tuffatori by Daniele Babbo, Ultimina by Jacopo Quadri andVera de by Beniamino Catena.

 Having reached its 11th edition this year, When East Meets West is an event organised by the Friuli-Venezia-Giulia Audiovisual Fund together with the Trieste Film Festival, EAVE, Creative Europe Desk Italy, and with the support of Creative Europe – Media Programme, Direzione Cinema – MiBACT, Film Center Serbia and the Regione Autonoma Friuli Venezia Giulia, and with the patronage of EURIMAGES.